ChristopherRoy1/logitrack/readme.md

 ```shell
 python3 manage.py makemigrations
 ```
-Once complete, we need to create the database (which is not included in the repository )& update the database schema using the migrations files.
+Once complete, we need to create the database (which is not included in the repository)& update the database schema using the migrations files.
 This will all be handled by the following command

 ```shell
 python3 manage.py migrate
 ```

 ### Optional command
-> In order to view Logitrack's admin panel, you'll need to add yourself as a super user.
-Execute the following command and provide input to the prompts.
+> In order to view Logitrack's admin panel, you'll need to add yourself to the database as a super user.
+Execute the following command and provide input to the prompts to do so!

 >```shell
 > python3 manage.py createsuperuser